Aiven-Labs/preparing-data-for-pgvector-and-langchain/readme.md

 In this workshop, we'll be using [Aiven for PostgreSQL](https://aiven.io/postgresql) and [LangChain](https://www.langchain.com/) to:

 - Chunk transcription data and generate embeddings
-- Configure our PostgreSQL with PGVector to add _Known Nearest Neighbors_ (KNN) and perform a vector search.
+- Configure our PostgreSQL with PGVector to add _Known Nearest Neighbors_ (KNN) support and perform a vector search.
 - Connect our search responses to an Large Language Model (LLM) to generate informed answers using LangChain

 ## Getting Started